dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
 This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.

 Shell has implicit conversion operators that enable the Shell visual hierarchy to be simplified, without introducing additional views into the visual tree.
-This is possible because a subclassed <xref:Microsoft.Maui.Controls.Shell> object can only ever contain <xref:Microsoft.Maui.Controls.FlyoutItem> objects or a <xref:Microsoft.Maui.Controls.TabBar> object, which can only ever contain `Tab` objects, which can only ever contain `ShellContent` objects.
-These implicit conversion operators can be used to remove the <xref:Microsoft.Maui.Controls.FlyoutItem> and `Tab` objects from the previous example:
+This is possible because a subclassed <xref:Microsoft.Maui.Controls.Shell> object can only ever contain <xref:Microsoft.Maui.Controls.FlyoutItem> objects or a <xref:Microsoft.Maui.Controls.TabBar> object, which can only ever contain <xref:Microsoft.Maui.Controls.Tab> objects, which can only ever contain `ShellContent` objects.
+These implicit conversion operators can be used to remove the <xref:Microsoft.Maui.Controls.FlyoutItem> and <xref:Microsoft.Maui.Controls.Tab> objects from the previous example:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"